ptejada/APS-Deploy/README.md

 ```
 sh update
 ```
 The first time you execute the `update` command you will be prompted to enter a port number.
 This port number will be the port the server will be bound to when running.
+You will also be prompted to name the server instance, is basically the name that will show up in the OS process listing when the server is running.

 Once the `update` command finishes you may start the server:
 ```